dmcgits/dmcgits.github.io/mds/ACR103/week12_notes.md

 Our brains love to panic at this stage and say "there's no time for that!
 I have to put paint to pixels right now!".
 Or they'll throw up some other reason to resist a new practise when we're hurrying.

 > However much you've looked at the style reference before, that's less than you need to :D Our brains are way better at overestimating their recall than accurately recalling things.
 > Keep style ref pics open in pureref, as well as the concept, and visible always on a screen.
 Prefereably your 3D Coat screen.

+## Questions and help

+- Ask away
+- Rounds by Danny

+## Soft vs Hard Brushes

+Benefit of select/fill/hue shift in speedy changes.

+## In photoshop

+## In 3D Coat

+* More about light sources and ambient (shadow) colour
+* Detailing: applying the same planes of light to small features.
+* Using colour contrast to pop things.